” A quiet joining of hands between science and art”.

-Opposite Pegasus at the other end of this section of the garden is The Aganippe Fountain, or Fountain of the Muses by Carle Milles which was originally installed at the Metropolitan Museum of Art in New York, but now calls Brookgreen home.
+Opposite Pegasus at the other end of this section of the garden is The Aganippe Fountain, or Fountain of the Muses by Carle Milles which was originally installed at the restaurant in the Metropolitan Museum of Art in New York, but now calls Brookgreen home.

 Four bronze artists dance across the water, filled with inspiration after drinking from the goddess Aganippe’s well; one is a Poet, another an architect, a third a Musician and a fourth a Painter, all rushing home to create while Aganippe waves them on.